redcountryroad/OSCP-shortsheet/README.md

 ```

 4. Misconfigure NFS
-- 3 core configuration files (/etc/exports, /etc/hosts.allow, and /etc/hosts.deny), usually we will look only '/etc/export file'.
+- 3 core configuration files (/etc/exports, /etc/hosts.allow, and /etc/hosts.deny), usually we will look only `/etc/export file`.
-- cat /etc/exports and look for '*(rw,no_root_squash)'. take note of the folder that comes before it, can be /tmp or /home.
+- `cat /etc/exports` and look for `*(rw,no_root_squash)`. take note of the folder that comes before it, can be /tmp or /home.
 Means shared /tmp or /home directory and allowed the root user on the client to access files to read/ write operation and * sign denotes connection from any Host machine
 - can copy binary program like bash, or copy script like, .c (compile to shell), .py.
 - can be combined with "Editing /etc/passwd File" using nano to add root access for new/exisiting users
 - can be combine with sudo rights "sudo -l"